 Your interest in the ability to order your lunch in advance online probably depends on how you approach a theme park visit.
-I was traveling with my wife and our two girls (6 and 2), so having our meal organized was a nice perk.
+I traveled with my wife and our two girls (6 and 2), so the organized meal benefited us.
 On the other hand, some guests might prefer to avoid planning another part of their Disney World trip.
-It isn’t a huge deal to order your meal upon arrival, though I was relieved to skip that part of the process.
+It is fairly easy to order your meal upon arrival, though I liked skipping that part of the process.
 The nice part about choosing in advance was having the chance to think through the options without much pressure.
 Honestly, the lunch options were fairly limited anyway.

 The lunch menu at Be Our Guest includes seven entrees, along with two soups (French onion and potato leak).
 Given the lower prices for the soups of just over $5, those are more likely as sides.
 The entrée choices include two salads, three sandwiches plus a vegetable quiche and braised pork.
 There are also six meals for kids, and it’s a pretty good selection on that front even for picky eaters.
 Making our choices online was easy, and there were no issues locating our order at the restaurant.
 I’m not ready for Disney to go too far in this direction, but it wouldn’t shock me to see more examples of this online preparation down the road.
 Beyond the benefits to the guest, it also allows Disney to better plan what they’ll need in the kitchen for the day.

 My daughters ordered the Grilled Cheese with Tomato Soup and the Whole-Grain Macaroni.
 There was the option to substitute fries for the vegetables, which is sometimes necessary for pickier eaters like ours.
 I sampled the soup and found it to be acceptable though not particularly unique.
-Both were a step up from the standard macaroni and cheese, and I appreciated having some different options.
+Both improved on the standard macaroni and cheese, and I appreciated having some different options.
 The Whole-Grain Macaroni was served with marinara sauce and definitely a step above normal Disney fare.
 The girls both enjoyed their meals, but the real draw for them was the décor in the West Wing.
 They also were definitely on board with the desserts.

 One of the draws of Be Our Guest is the chance to try the grey stuff; it’s delicious!
 This dessert isn’t included as a separate option for lunch but is the topping for The Master’s Cupcake.
 We chose that chocolate sponge cupcake along with a Strawberry Cheese Cream Cupcake.
 Both were $4.59 and on par with the better cupcake places in our hometown.
 It’s hard to say what I expected the grey stuff to be, but it was quite tasty.
 The Master’s Cupcake was definitely the standout if you’re looking for the best choice.
 There are seven dessert options on the lunch menu, all for the same price.